Chapter environment: bitcoinutils (load once, reuse in subsequent code cells)

 Total: 191 bytes (added witness section: 82 bytes)

-Note: Marker/flag (00 01) appears only in serialized form to indicate SegWit; not included in txid (they are in wtxid).
+Note: the marker/flag (00 01) appear only in the serialized form to signal SegWit.
+They do not participate in the txid (they do participate in the wtxid).

 Fully signed transaction with labeled components: